 I like to strain my yogurt a day after making it, because by then it’s set and fully chilled.

-After straining, your yogurt will look curdled and chunky.
-Whisk it thoroughly by hand and you’ll see it transform, becoming smooth and shiny.
+- After straining, your yogurt will look curdled and chunky.
+Whisk it thoroughly (seriously, like for a full minute) by hand and you’ll see it transform, becoming smooth and shiny.

 - Don’t be afraid to use a little muscle.
 I give every little bowl of yogurt I spoon out a good thrashing before I dig in.
 This whisking will turn the yogurt back into the creamy, dreamy yogurt you love.

 - If you strained your yogurt too much and it’s stiffer than you like, just whisk the whey back in, a few tablespoons at a time, until it’s the consistency you like.

 You can use your cheesecloth multiple times.
-I have a special yogurt straining cloth, and it’s showing no signs of wear and tear.
+I have a special yogurt straining cloth that I use weekly, and it’s showing no signs of wear and tear.
 Make sure you rinse it well after straining, getting any clinging blobs of yogurt off.
 Soak it in a solution of warm water and baking soda for an hour, then rinse it and let it air dry.

 I don’t wash my cheesecloth in the washing machine, for a few reasons.
 You don’t want your yogurt to taste or smell like laundry detergent, especially if it’s scented.
 You don’t want to bleach it, for the same reasons.
 You can run it through the dryer, but keep in mind this will cause it to shrink, making the weave tighter so it takes longer to strain.

 Yogurt whey is acidic, with sour power.
 It’s a little trickier to use than regular sweet whey (from making cheese or butter), but it can be handy in the kitchen.

 - Use half water and half whey to when cooking whole grains for a little tang.

 - Add it to bread doughs to give them a sour edge.